nayrsirhc/doh/README.md

 # edig
-A simple external dig command to get past that pesky corporate firewall
+A simple external dig command - makes use of DNS over HTTP to resolve